honeycombio/observability-day-workshop/MAINTENANCE.md

 # For workshop facilitators

-## Publishing

-To get new versions of the containers on Dockerhub for caching, log in appropriately.

-Be logged in to Docker as [o11yday](https://hub.docker.com/u/o11yday).
-This is in 1Password somewhere.

-Run `scripts/publish.sh`

 ## Deploying

 This is deployed to meminator.honeydemo.io in the SA Demo k8s cluster.
-The yaml for this is in the honeycombio/repo (private).
+The yaml for this is in the honeycombio/demo repo (private).

+To deploy,

+- log in to Docker as o11yday user
+- update the IMAGE_VERSION in .env
+- run `scripts/publish-honeydemo.sh`
+- check that something was indeed pushed to Dockerhub
+- log in to AWS
+- go to the demo repo, meminator directory
+- run the update script there.

 ## Structure of the Application